 In front of that mirror I had to drag myself back from age 15, stand up straight, and focus on the good women in my life now, as an adult.
 Of course some friendships fade with time, others will break, and some will deepen.
 But women friends have been essential in my life.
-Women who accept, and do not judge.
+These are women who accept, who offer their opinions which I welcome, and yet they do not judge.

 - Are you more critical of women than you are of men?